Learning Spanish with a magazine may never have crossed your mind.

 This is ideal for those of us who never truly grew out of our Hilary Duff phase, and still want to keep up with Disney stars, pop music, tween movies, Selena Gomez’s latest hairstyle and so on.
 If you really want to stay up to date, the app provides a super sleek newsfeed and is great for quick and easy Spanish reading material.

 Looking for something that’s modern, cool and fun, but with a little more edge?
-Revista Dale isn’t about the exploits of Cuban pop star Pitbull (whose catchphrase is “dale,” in case you live under a rock), but rather is centered on the Argentinian rock scene.
+Revista Dale isn’t about the exploits of Cuban pop star Pitbull (whose catchphrase is “dale,” in case that reference went over your head), but rather is centered on the Argentinian rock scene.

 That may sound a bit specific and outside your range of interests, but this magazine primarily uses Argentinian rock musicians to gain deeper perspective on global music trends, social and cultural shifts and general industry issues.